UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 Well of course we can!<br/>
 In modern-day, armies travel by air, by train, and by truck.<br/>
-Would it be too unrealistic to assume that a medieval empire could have invented trains for military purposes?
-(No, it's not unrealistic, [because it *actually occured.*](https://en.wikipedia.org/wiki/History_of_rail_transport))

 With this, we have re-defined our problem:<br/>
 > "Our armies can't respond to invasions in time"<br/>